hdgarrood/redmine_release_notes/README.md

 * Do first-time configuration (See Administration > Plugins > Redmine release notes > Configure)
 * Enable the release notes module for any relevant projects
-* Enable release notes for the appropriate trackers
+* Enable the release notes custom field for the appropriate trackers

 ## use